 Our YACs often follow up with grantees through site visits to their projects, and sometimes provide volunteer support for grantee projects where needed.

-Every three years our Youth Advisory Councils work with our staff and their advisors to conduct a survey of their fellow youth to determine what their peers feel are the most pressing and urgent issues they face.
+Every three years our Youth Advisory Councils work with our staff and their advisors to conduct a survey of their fellow youth in Crawford, Ogemaw and Oscoda Counties to determine what their peers feel are the most pressing and urgent issues they face.
 Once those results are compiled, the top ten issues are used as a grantmaking guideline to help our YACs direct grant funding toward where it is needed most.
-The last Youth Needs Assessment was conducted in 2018, showing the top issues across all counties as mental health and depression, stress issues, and teen and adult substance abuse.
-See the full 2018 survey results.
+The last Youth Needs Assessment was conducted in 2022, showing the top issues across all counties as mental health and depression, stress issues, and school work/homework.
+See the full 2012 survey results.

 YACs are open to youth ages 12 to 21 in our service area who are interested in making a difference in their youth community through grantmaking and service.
 The opportunities to gain leadership skills and to see first-hand the role charitable giving can have in their communities abound with the YAC program.
 Interested students or parents with questions may contact the Community Foundation at 1-989-354-6881 for more information, or email Program Officer Kara Bauer LeMonds at email@example.com.